buehler/mse-project-thesis-1/sections/03_state_of_the_art.md

 # State of the Art, the Practice and Deficiencies

-This section gives an overview over the current state of the art, the practice, as well as the deficiencies according to the author.
+This section gives an overview over the current state of the art, the practice, as well as the deficiencies to an optimal situation.
 Furthermore this section states an assessment of the current practice and the solutions found.